CyberAMS/CarND-Advanced-Lane-Lines/180728_StAn_AdvLaneFinding_writeup.md

 The function `cbi` (combine binary image) allows to further combine the output of the `create_binary_image` function using `and` or `or`.
 It is used in the function `process_video_frame` to combine the thresholded binary images for white and yellow lane lines into a single thresholded binary image using `or`.

-An example of a binary image for identifying white lane lines is shown in the following picture:
+An example of a binary image for identifying white lane lines is shown in the following picture on the top right:

 ![alt text][image3]